Quick Summary

 To qualify for listing at the Mexican Stock Exchange (Bolsa Mexicana de Valores or BMV) and the Institutional Stock Exchange (Bolsa Institucional de Valores or BIVA), the following financial requirements must be met:

-• At least 10 million shares must be offered, representing at least 15% of the paid-up equity stock.
+• At least 10 million shares must be offered.

 Other initial listing requirements